hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

     - easy customization of complex designs
     - quick prototyping
     - cheaper production
+    - great consistency
+    - fast production
     - cost effective for low volume production
     - reduces need to store components as they can be printed on demand
     - less conventional manufacturing machinery
     - more jobs for technicians to maintain printers
+    - can produce sophisticated shapes
+    - more expensive manual machinery
+        - so, adds to production costs
 - disadvantages
     - limited product size
     - limited range of raw materials can be used